apple/ccs-pykerberos/README.txt

 and instead offer a limited set of functions that do what is needed for client/server Kerberos authentication based on <http://www.ietf.org/rfc/rfc4559.txt>.

-Much of the C-code here is adapted from Appache's mod_auth_kerb-5.0rc7.
+Much of the C-code here is adapted from Apache's mod_auth_kerb-5.0rc7.

 ========
 CONTENTS